Liturgy and Worship

 Worship for Lutherans is first and foremost about God bringing salvation to us poor sinners through Christ and His Word.
 When we worship God, we receive those gifts of the Gospel anew.
 We never tire of this.
 It is the center of our spirituality, for as the Holy Spirit teaches us through Paul, our life is now hidden with Christ in God (Col. 3:1-4).
 To live we must abide in Christ, and to abide in Christ we must abide in His Word and in His Sacraments.

 Having received those gifts, we also offer our sacrifice of praise and thanksgiving back to God, and we offer our lives in sacrificial love to one another and to others in our lives.
 But this is secondary to our understanding of Christian worship, which is primarily God bringing to us the forgiveness of sins through Christ and the Word.
-That Word brought us to life.
+That Word brought us to life in Christ by the power of the Holy Spirit.
 That Word sustains us in Christ’s life by the power of the Holy Spirit.

 ℹ️